zhmgczh/MinesweeperDeterminator/README.md

 ## Requirements

 - Java 8 or above
-- A standard Minesweeper game running on your screen (any version with consistent visual layout)
+- A standard Minesweeper game running on your screen (any version with a consistent visual layout)
 - Desktop environment (not headless)

 ## How to Use